elsehow/boundaries-api/README.md

 let boundaries = require('boundaries-api')

 const config = {
-  port: 8889,
+  port: 9998,
+  table: 'yo-production',
   db: {
+    db: 'test',
-    host: '192.168.99.100',
+    host: 'localhost',
-    port: 32769,
+    port: 28015,
   },
 }

+let serverS = boundaries(config)
-boundaries(config).onValue(server => {
+serverS.onValue(server => {
   console.log('server running! request away')
 })
 ```

 ## HTTP API

-### PUT '/create/yourObservationClass'

-Create a new class of observations, with the given name (here `yourObservationClass`)

 ### GET '/add/yourObservationClass'

-Add an observation to an existing class, here `yourObservationClass`)
+Add an observation to a class.

-I know, why is this a GET?
-Well, I wanted to use YO to hit this route, and that can only make GET requests.
-Looking for better solutions.
+*I know, why is this a GET, instead of a PUT request?
+Well, I wanted to use Yo to hit this route, and that can only make GET requests.
+Looking for better solutions.*

 ### GET '/query/yourObservationClass?t0=1464804227.762&t1=1464804235.249'